SciML/ReservoirComputing.jl/docs/src/examples/esgp.md

 ```
 ![esgpfixedseed](https://user-images.githubusercontent.com/10376688/90963508-6fdb9b80-e4b8-11ea-98ea-a45980f33cb6.png)

-Since the implementation of this model is based on an external package the user is free to choose a different [mean](https://stor-i.github.io/GaussianProcesses.jl/latest/mean/) or [kernel](https://stor-i.github.io/GaussianProcesses.jl/latest/kernels/), as well as using different input layers and reservoirs as defined before.
+Since the implementation of this model is based on an external package, the user is free to choose a different [mean](https://stor-i.github.io/GaussianProcesses.jl/latest/mean/) or [kernel](https://stor-i.github.io/GaussianProcesses.jl/latest/kernels/), as well as use different input layers and reservoirs (as previously defined).

 ## References